 There are two ways collection agencies work.
 Some are hired by creditors to collect the debt and receive a percentage of the collected amount.
 However, most collection agencies buy large portfolios of debt from the original creditors for pennies on the dollar.
 The collection agency now owns the debt and can collect on it.

 Paying collections that have not yet been reported to the credit bureaus

-If the account is not yet on your credit report it’s wise to pay the debt to avoid taking the hit on your credit.
-It will be much more difficult to remove the collection account after it’s been reported to the credit bureaus.
+If the account is not yet on your credit report, it’s wise to pay the debt to avoid taking the hit on your credit.
+It will be much more difficult to remove the collection account after being reported to the credit bureaus.
 If you cannot afford to pay the collection off, they will work out a payment plan for you.
-As long as you are paying them something they won’t report anything to the credit bureaus.
+As long as you are paying them something, they won’t report anything to the credit bureaus.

 Send a debt validation letter

 You can send a debt validation letter to the collection agency asking them to send you all information they have for the account.
 They have 30 days to respond to your request.
 If they don’t, the account must be removed from your report.
 You can use this sample debt validation letter as a template.
 A validation letter is basically asking for documents showing the collection company legally owns the debt.

 If a collection agency is demanding payment on an account that has not yet been reported to the credit bureaus, you can settle the debt.
 Offer to settle the debt for 30% of the amount due and start the negotiating.

 Because the collection agency paid less than 15% for your debt, 30% means they double their money.
 That’s much better than getting nothing.
 In a way, this gives you the upper hand in negotiating.
 However, the collection company can report the account to the credit bureau if you don’t pay it.
 It is best to agree to pay the debt before it affects your credit rating.

 You can negotiate a settlement with the collection agency as well.
 If the account is still with the original creditor, they will require the full payment to satisfy the account in most cases.

 Paying collections that have already been reported to the credit bureaus